PoliticalGraveyard.com

 Celicia E. Milligan — of East Las Vegas (now part of Las Vegas), San Miguel County, N.M.
 Postmaster at East Las Vegas, N.M., 1887.
 Female.
 Burial location unknown.

 Josephine Mitchell — also known as Jo Mitchell — of Albuquerque, Bernalillo County, N.M.
 Republican.
-Dietician; member of New Mexico Republican State Executive Committee, 2002; vice-chair of New Mexico Republican Party, 2002; delegate to Republican National Convention from New Mexico, 2008.
+Dietician; member of New Mexico Republican State Executive Committee, 2002; vice-chair of New Mexico Republican Party, 2002; delegate to Republican National Convention from New Mexico, 2008; Republican candidate for Presidential Elector for New Mexico, 2016 (on behalf of Donald Trump and Mike Pence).
 Female.
-Still living as of 2008.
+Still living as of 2016.

 Mrs. V. H. Montgomery — of Estancia, Torrance County, N.M.
 Democrat.
 Delegate to Democratic National Convention from New Mexico, 1928.
 Female.
 Burial location unknown.